4GeeksAcademy/javascript-dom-tutorial-exercises/exercises/07-Create-DOM-list-of-li/README.md

 ```
 ## 📝 Instructions:

-SET the "liststring" variable with the value needed to have the following HTML as the body's innerHTML:
+SET the "liststring" variable with the value needed to have the following HTML as the `#myDiv's`innerHTML:
 ```html
     <ul>
         <li>First Item</li>